RentDynamics/ng-forms/README.md

 ```

-## examples
+## Examples
-the following section contains documentation on any components, directives, or modules which are exported by the RdAngularFormsModule
+The following section contains documentation on any components, directives, or modules which are exported by the RdAngularFormsModule

 ### NgModelInput (base-class)
-beneficial if you are looking to implement a custom component with a dual-bound [(ngModel)]
+Beneficial if you are looking to implement a custom component with a dual-bound [(ngModel)]

 ### NgModelInputValueAccessor
-must be provided along with the NgModelInput base class in order to obtain a dual-bound ngModel (using helper classes)
+Must be provided along with the NgModelInput base class in order to obtain a dual-bound ngModel (using helper classes)

-- simply extend NgModelInput and provide your component a new NgModelInputValueAccessor(componentName)
+- Simply extend NgModelInput and provide your component a new NgModelInputValueAccessor(componentName)
 in order to have a fully-functional dual-bound ngModel-ready component

-#### example usage
+#### Example usage

 ```TypeScript